-- 1.2.11 IATA shall have an IAR quality control process that is implemented in full or in part at the discretion of IATA.
-Such process shall provide for a detailed examination of IARs to ensure: - details of the Audit are accurately described; - documents comprising the IAR contain all required information and signatures; (ii) - (iii) checklists are completed and all items are appropriately addressed; - (iv) information is documented in the English language, and in a manner understandable to any reader of the report: - checklist items of conformity have documented supporting references from controlled documents: - (vi) checklist items of nonconformity (Findings and Observations) have documented supporting factual evidence: - (vii) checklist items of non-applicability (N/As) have a documented explanation: - (viii) if applicable, the application of Active Implementation (AI) is correctly documented; - (ix) closure of Findings in each Corrective Action Record (CAR) includes an accurate description and justification of the method(s) used by the AO to verify implementation of corrective action, to include, if applicable, interim corrective action. - IATA shall have a process to ensure any discrepancies found in an IAR as a result of implementation of the quality control process in accordance with IPM 1.2.11 are conveyed to the AO that conducted the Audit for subsequent resolution, revision and re-issuance, as applicable.
+- IATA shall have an IAR quality oversight process for a detailed examination of selected IARs for integrity and consistency to include but not limited to: - details of the Audit are accurately described; - (ii) documents comprising the IAR contain all required information and signatures; - (iii) checklists are completed and all items are appropriately addressed; - (iv) information is documented in the English language, and in a manner understandable to any reader of the report; - (v) checklist items of conformity have documented supporting references from controlled documents: - (vi) checklist items of nonconformity (Findings and Observations) have documented supporting factual evidence; - (vii) checklist items of non-applicability (N/As) have a documented explanation; - (viii) if applicable, the application of Active Implementation (AI) is correctly documented; - (ix) closure of Findings in each Corrective Action Record (CAR) includes an accurate description and justification of the method(s) used by the AO to verify implementation of corrective action, to include, if applicable, interim corrective action. - IATA shall have a process to ensure any discrepancies found in an IAR as a result of implementation of the quality oversight process in accordance with IPM 1.2.11 are conveyed to the AO that conducted the Audit for for subsequent procedural and performance improvements, as applicable.